cnlohr/cnballpit-vrc/README.md

  * Option to draw video on side of balls.
  * Why is AudioLink weird when doing colors.
  * Fix fadeout not writing fadeout tile to depth in depth pass.
+ * TODO: Is the adjacency thing only running once per frame?
+Or double on demand?

 ## 2.0 Release Notes (Morning of July 6)
  * Make balls look really beautiful, try to use D4rk's thing.